Hawaii: Rail

 The OR&L was important for moving troops and goods during World War II.
 Traffic on this line was busy enough for signals to be used to facilitate movement of trains and to require wigwag signals at some railroad crossings for the protection of motorists.
 The main line was officially abandoned in 1947, although part of it was bought by the U.S. Navy and operated until 1970.
 13 mi of track remain; preservationists occasionally run trains over a portion of this line.

-The Honolulu High-Capacity Transit Corridor Project aims to add elevated passenger rail on Oahu to relieve highway congestion.
+Skyline is an elevated passenger rail line operated by HART, a semi-autonomous agency of the City and County of Honolulu.
+It was built with the intention to relieve highway congestion.
+A portion of Skyline opened for service in 2023, with the next phase expected to open in October 2025, and the final phase in 2031.

 Governance

 Political subdivisions and local government

-The movement of the Hawaiian royal family from Hawaii Island to Maui, and subsequently to Oahu, explains the modern-day distribution of population centers.
+The movement of the Hawaiian royal family from Hawaiʻi Island to Maui, and subsequently to Oʻahu, explains the modern-day distribution of population centers.
 Kamehameha III chose the largest city, Honolulu, as his capital because of its natural harbor—the present-day Honolulu Harbor.
-Now the state capital, Honolulu is located along the southeast coast of Oahu.
-The previous capital was Lahaina, Maui, and before that Kailua-Kona, Hawaii.
+Now the state capital, Honolulu is located along the southeast coast of Oʻahu.
+The previous capital was Lahaina, Maui, and before that Kailua-Kona, Hawaiʻi.
 Some major towns are Hilo; Kaneohe; Kailua; Pearl City; Waipahu; Kahului; Kailua-Kona.
-Kīhei; and Līhue.
+Kīhei; and Līhuʻe.

 Hawaii has five counties: the City and County of Honolulu, Hawaii County, Maui County, Kauai County, and Kalawao County.

 Hawaii has the fewest local governments among U.S. states.
 Unique to this state is the lack of municipal governments.
 All local governments are generally administered at the county level.
 The only incorporated area in the state is Honolulu County, a consolidated city–county that governs the entire island of Oahu.
-County executives are referred to as mayors; these are the Mayor of Hawaii County, Mayor of Honolulu, Mayor of Kauai, and the Mayor of Maui.
+County executives are referred to as mayors; these are the Mayor of Hawaii County, Mayor of Honolulu, Mayor of Kauaʻi, and the Mayor of Maui.
 The mayors are all elected in nonpartisan elections.
 Kalawao County has no elected government, and as mentioned above there are no local school districts; instead, all local public education is administered at the state level by the Hawaii Department of Education.
 The remaining local governments are special districts.